Dev-Hassaan/Task-Spider/README.md

-Great!
-Here's an updated version of the `README.md` that reflects your **current use of React + Bootstrap** and a **basic project structure**, while still laying the groundwork for future growth.

 ---

-markdown
 # 🚀 TaskMaster — From To-Do to Total Control

 **TaskMaster** is a task management app that begins as a simple to-do list and evolves into a feature-rich productivity platform.
 It’s a learning-friendly, open-source project built with **React** and **Bootstrap** — perfect for developers who want to see how a small app can grow into something powerful.